Office of the Registrar

-Most prospective students will apply for admission to the University of Wyoming, and then declare a major or minor in Environment and Natural Resources (ENR) at any point during their course of study.
-To declare the ENR major or minor, students must meet with a Haub School academic advisor.
+Most prospective students will apply for admission to the University of Wyoming, and then declare a major or minor within the Haub School at any point during their course of study.
+To declare a major or minor, students must meet with a Haub School academic advisor.

 Undergraduate Major in ENR